 This Week:

-Thats the wrap.
-For clear guidance on protecting your rental income and property, head to landlords‑insurance.com.au.
-Im Paige Estritori—thanks for listening, and Ill see you next Sunday.
+Thats the wrap for 31 May.
+For clear information and a fast, obligation‑free quote, visit landlords-insurance.com.au.
+Im Paige Estritori—thanks for listening, and Ill catch you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.